tqvarnst/jboss-eap-jdg-httpsession-offload-demo/README.md

 In this demo I'll show the new capability available in the *JBoss Data Grid 6.5*: [**Externalize HTTP Session from JBoss**](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.5/html-single/Administration_and_Configuration_Guide/index.html#chap-Externalize_Sessions)

 This capability allow us to externalize the HTTP Web Sessions from the Application Server to an external (remote) Data Grid cluster.
 In some scenarios this can alleviate the Application Server memory consumption and improve the *availability* and *failover* of your Web Application User State.
-There are other great benefit this approach can bring to your setup: *Cross data center state replication*.
+There are others great benefits this approach can bring to your setup:
+ * **Cross data center state replication** - Session failover across remote data centers.
+ * **Passivation of sessions to JDG** - Better memory utilization in EAP with short session timeouts.
+ * **Transparent releases** (as long as session serialization is same between releases).

 The nice thing about this capability offered By **JBoss EAP + JDG** is that it can be completely transparent for your code.
 You don't have to change your code or implement any specific API.